-All children have a login for Dojo and workbooks at home which they could be immediately directed to.
+All children have a login for Class Dojo and workbooks at home that they could be immediately directed to.
+They also have their school reading book to access.
 Class Dojo will be the main form of communication between school and home for any work based questions.
-Children also have access to other learning platforms such as
+Children also have access to other learning platforms such as: